 When you log off your computer after a full workday and then start scrolling on your phone for hours after, including right before bed, you are not doing your eyes any favors.
 Studies show that blue light can interrupt your natural sleeping patterns.
 Blue light naturally increases alertness and makes it harder for the body to produce melatonin, which helps induce sleepiness.
 A good rule of thumb is to avoid using digital devices a couple of hours before bedtime.
 While blue light glasses help reduce the negative effects of digital eye strain, the best option is to plan time to truly unplug.

 Setting aside screen-free time or assigning technology-free zones in your home to spend time doing other activities such as hanging out with family members, going for a walk outside, reading a book, etc. is the best self-care you can give your eyes.

 If you’re experiencing digital eye strain symptoms, making adjustments to your work from home space can definitely help.
 While digital eye strain can be treated, your eye doctor will be able to properly diagnose and alert you to any more serious issues with a comprehensive eye exam.
 Annual eye exams are crucial to maintaining your vision health.

 As we continue into another year dealing with the current pandemic, remember to be kind to yourself.
-Digital Eye Strain shouldn’t be the new normal.
+Digital Eye Strain shouldn’t be the new normal and these work from home tips will help give your eyes a much needed break.
 Let Dr. Tavel help find the custom lens solution that works best for you!
 Schedule online today.